Key developments for October 19-20:

 The source told Kyiv Independent the plant produces aviation and munitions shells, artillery bombs and warheads which help Russia continue its war against Ukraine.

-According to the SBU source, the operations were carried out by the SBU in collaboration with the Ukrainian military (HUR) and .
+According to the SBU source, the operations were carried out by the SBU in collaboration with the Ukrainian military intelligence agency (HUR) and Special Operations Forces.

 The Kyiv independent could not independently verify this report.